c9s/r3/README.md

                  omg     9932.9 (±4.8%) i/s -      49873 in   5.033452s

-r3 uses the same route path data for benchmarking, and here is the benchmark:
+r3 uses the same R3Route path data for benchmarking, and here is the benchmark:

                 3 runs, 5000000 iterations each run, finished in 1.308894 seconds 11460057.83 i/sec